Spectacle Theater

-Spectacle Theater is a collectively run, independent movie theater that operates out of a small space in Williamsburg, Brooklyn in New York, United States.
+Spectacle Theater is a collectively run, independent movie theater that operates out of a small space in the Williamsburg neighborhood of Brooklyn in New York City, United States.

 History

 Spectacle Theater opened in September 2010 at 124 S. 3rd Street in Brooklyn in a space that used to be a bodega.
 From its beginning, the theater was dedicated to showing rare, independent, or arthouse films (that cannot be found on DVD) at $5 per ticket.

 In 2013, Spectacle was awarded the "Best Weird Repertory Film Programming" by The Village Voice.

 After a rent increase and lease-mandated improvements in 2015, the theater ran a Kickstarter campaign to keep operating out of the same space in central Williamsburg.
 The campaign was successful and the theater stayed open at its location at 124 S. 3rd Street.

 As of 2017, the theater also runs a weekly radio show at Newtown Radio, where volunteers discuss music and film.